 - CREDENTIALS: Doctorate in Clinical Psychology, Licensed Clinical Psychologist

 - SERVICE PROVIDED: Individual psychotherapy, caregiver support, psychological and neuropsychological assessment

 - MEMBERSHIPS: Virginia Academy of Clinical Psychologists, Association for Contextual Behavioral Science, National Academy of Neuropsychology

 - LICENSURE: Licensed Psychologist, Commonwealth of Virginia (03/2014 – present); PSYPACT E-Passport and Authority to Practice Interjurisdictional Telepsychology (mobility #9204)

-Dr. Krawiecki is a licensed clinical psychologist and neuropsychologist specializing in psychotherapy with adults (18+) experiencing a wide variety of psychological, medical and/or psychosocial issues.
-Her approach is collaborative, straightforward and approachable, based in an acceptance and values-driven way of seeing the world (e.g., Acceptance and Commitment Therapy, mindfulness based psychotherapy).
+Dr. Krawiecki is a licensed clinical psychologist and neuropsychologist specializing in psychotherapy, psychological and neuropsychological assessment with adults (18+) experiencing a wide variety of psychological, medical and/or psychosocial issues.
+In psychotherapy, her approach is collaborative, straightforward and approachable, based in an acceptance and values-driven way of seeing the world (e.g., Acceptance and Commitment Therapy, mindfulness based psychotherapy).
 Therapy goals and progress are determined collaboratively – based on the client’s belief system and measured by whether they are living life in ways most consistent with what they value.